 Canada’s federal taxes include employee contributions to Employment Insurance and the Canada Pension Plan.
 Payroll taxations rules govern the maximum employer and employee contributions.
 The social security system also offers numerous child-related benefits such as the Universal Child Care Benefit, Fitness Tax Credit, and the Child Tax Benefit.

-Canada Payroll Options
+Canada Payroll Options for Companies

 You have a few different options when it comes to choosing a Canada payroll processing company: